ray-project/kuberay/docs/guidance/aws-eks-gpu-cluster.md

 ### Create a CPU node group

-Typically, we do not run GPU workloads on the Ray head.
+Typically, avoid running GPU workloads on the Ray head.
 Create a CPU node group for all Pods except Ray GPU workers, such as the KubeRay operator, Ray head, and CoreDNS Pods.

 * A common configuration working for most KubeRay examples: